Interactive Business Plans: Digital Presentations That Engage Investors

 Conclusion

 Interactive business plans give you a huge edge over founders still using boring text documents.
-Visual content is 43% more convincing than text alone.
-Backers notice the difference.Start with simple clickable charts and graphs.
+Visual content is 43% more convincing than text alone, and backers notice the difference.Start with simple clickable charts and graphs.
 Add planning tools that let backers explore your numbers.
-Focus on mobile-friendly designs.
-Many backers review plans on their phones in 2026.Your interactive business plan isn't just a document.
-It's your first product demo.
+Focus on mobile-friendly designs since most backers review plans on their phones in 2026.Your interactive business plan isn't just a document - it's your first product demo.
 Make it show backers exactly why your business will win.

 James Crothers